 The purpose of the Loan Repayment Assistance Program (“LRAP”) is to facilitate the University of Oregon School of Law’s contribution of talented candidates to legal institutions serving the public interest.
-Consistent with the law school’s legacy of public service, the LRAP seeks to ease the debt burdens incurred during law school for two types of graduates: 1) those who choose to work in qualifying public interest law jobs, and 2) those who follow judicial clerkships with work in public interest law.
+Consistent with the law school’s legacy of public service, the LRAP seeks to ease the debt burdens incurred during law school for those who choose to work in qualifying public interest law jobs.

 The University of Oregon School of Law recognizes that entering public interest service is often impossible for graduates repaying large educational debts and adhering to standard loan repayment schedules.
 Support from LRAP will make public interest law a more viable career option for law graduates and will infuse the nation’s public institutions with new talent, vigor, and leadership.